-First edition of the first printed star atlas.
+The eighth Italian edition of Alessandro Piccolomini's astronomical text and star atlas.
 Piccolomini (1508-1579) was a humanist from a prominent noble and scholarly Sienese family.
 Two of his ancestors were popes.
 He produced translations of classical texts, poetry, and commentaries, as well as his astronomical works, 'De La Sfera del Mondo' and 'De Le Stelle Fisse'.
 Both are works of mathematical astronomy, rather than observation.